Dynamsoft/barcode-reader-javascript/README.md

 <input id="ipt-2">
 ```

-Modify the configurarion settings of the video reader to complete the form with the results of three barcodes once they are found:
+Modify the configuration settings of the video reader to complete the form with the results of three barcodes once they are found:
 ```js
 let iptIndex = 0;
 let scanner = new BarcodeReader.Scanner({